amirmasoudabdol/preferably/README.md

 preferably is an **accessible** template for [pkgdown](https://pkgdown.r-lib.org/) documentation websites.
 It uses a [light](https://bootswatch.com/flatly/) and a [dark](https://bootswatch.com/darkly/) theme and utilizes the [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS variable to *automatically* serve either of the two based on users' operating system setting, or allowing them to manually toggle between them.

-Besides offering light and dark mode, I spent some time making the overall reading experience of pkgdown documentations just a bit nicer, by using richer fonts, adopting a better color scheme for codes, etc.
+Besides offering light and dark mode, I spent some time making the overall reading experience of 'pkgdown' documentations just a bit nicer, by using richer fonts, adopting a better color scheme for codes, etc.

 ![](man/figures/comparison.png)

+> Please let me know if you happen to use my template in your project.
+I'd like to keep a list of websites that are using 'preferably', see here: [In the Wild](articles/in-the-wild.html)!

 ## Installation